Killuina/Killuina/README.md

 ✨ If you'd like to collaborate or just say hi, don't hesitate to send me a message!

-- 🔭 I’m currently working on eDiversa, large-scale applications for EDI solutions
+- 🔭 I’ve recently worked on eDiversa, large-scale applications for EDI solutions

 - 📫 Contact me at: **cristinajmartin98@hotmail.com**